Note- I told this story without any extra input from my mother… I’m sure that she will add to the story some day.

 You see, my Great-grandfather built this house and store in Schreckendorf, Silesia back in the late 1800s.
 This big stone home fronted a road, and behind it ran a creek where the kids played.
 Mama was born there in 1941.
 My Opa Pangratz came from a family who ran a Pangratz Glasshutte, they were glass carvers.
 This is where they lived during the war.
 Opa made shoes, Oma ran the store, and her older sister went to school.

-In 1945, the Russians told them they had to leave.
+The Russians cleared all Germans out of Schreckendorf.
 Everyone in town could take one suitcase, and then friends and family were sent to the West.
 Lives were turned upside down.
 Although she was young, the home left a strong memory.
 The things they had to leave behind… toys (a dollhouse with real lights), dishes, linens; the everyday stuff that our lives are made of, and their home.

 Schrekendorf, the oldest town in the Glazer Land, was turned over to Poland, and renamed Strachocin.
 The Glasschleiferei was destroyed.
-Homes and property were all turned over to Polish settlers, who the Russians installed as a buffer.
+The borders of Poland were shifted to the west, then homes and property were all turned over to Polish settlers, who the Russians installed as a buffer.

-My mother, her sister and parents were moved from place to place, as refugees are, and eventually they settled in Nord-Rhein Westfalen.
+My mother, her sister and parents were moved from place to place.
+They were lucky, because the family could stay together.
+For a while they lived with other families in a Barn.
+Eventually they were settled in Nord-Rhein Westfalen.
 Life returned to normal… or as normal as possible in post-war Germany.
 People cleaned up, rebuilt, started over, and moved on.

 For many years, the home in Schreckendorf was just a memory.
 As German citizens, my parents were not allowed to cross the border into the Ostzone.
 There was no way to go home to that house by the creek.